 All of these effects vary from user to user and kratom is not intended for human consumption.
 The FDA has not approved the Mitragyna speciosa plant or its various compounds for medicinal use in the United States.

-It has been used recreationally or as an endurance substance by those who like to burn it before working out or burning through a work-related project.
+It has been used by those who like to chew it before working out or burning through a work-related project.
 It has been enjoyed by athletes, working professionals, insomniacs and many others.

 If the question is which is better, Sakaee naa or Kratom, the obvious answer is always going to be kratom.
 Not only are kratom’s supposed effects more pronounced than those of the Combretum quadrangulare leaves but they also stick around much longer.

-Sakae naa’s sedating and mood-lifting effects tend to have a duration of no more than 3 ½ to 4 hours with most of those effects subsiding within the first 2 ½ hours.
-By comparison, the duration of kratom’s effects typically last for at least 6 hours and are usually felt within the first 20-30 minutes.
+Sakae naa’s effects tend to have a duration of no more than 3 ½ to 4 hours with most of those effects subsiding within the first 2 ½ hours.
+By comparison, the duration of kratom’s effects typically last for at least 4 hours and are usually felt within the first 20-30 minutes.